Bergen & the Southwestern Fjords

-It's yet more crinkly coastline and more deeply incised fjords as you push further northwards into the region of Møre og Romsdal.
-Geirangerfjord, a Unesco World Heritage Site, a must on most tours and a favourite anchorage for cruise ships, staggers beneath its summer influx.
+More islet-strewn coastline and ever more deeply incised fjords await as you push further northwards into the region of Møre og Romsdal.
+Stunning Geirangerfjord, a Unesco World Heritage Site, a must on most tours and a favourite anchorage for cruise ships, staggers beneath its summer influx.

 Troms, where the Gulf Stream peters out, mitigating the harshness of winter, boasts a couple of near-superlative places: Tromsø, the only place large enough to merit the name 'city' in northern Norway, and Senja, Norway's second-largest island, a less trodden rival to the Lofotens for spectacular scenery.

 Trondheim, Norway's original capital, is nowadays the country's third-largest city after Oslo and Bergen.
-With its wide streets and partly pedestrianised heart, it's a simply lovely city with a long history.
-Fuelled by a large student population, it buzzes with life.
-Cycles zip everywhere, it has some good cafes and restaurants, and it's rich in museums.
+With wide streets and partly pedestrianised heart, it's a simply lovely city with a long history.
+Fuelled by a large student population, it buzzes with life, has some good cafes and restaurants, and is rich in museums.